Documentation Index

 Overview

 In Emergent, agents live on the nodes of a graph.
 Edges define which agents can interact.
 The topology you choose has a major impact on how information, behavior, or state propagates through your simulation.
+Emergent ships with three built-in topologies and supports any custom NetworkX graph.Built-in topologies

-Set graph_type in your parameters before calling initialize_graph().
+Setgraph_type in your parameters before calling initialize_graph().

 Complete graph